hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

   * category (integer >= 0): what is the category of the new type?
   * rarity (integer >= 0): what is the rarity of the new type?
   * team (integer >= 0): what is the team of the new type?
-  * name: what is the name of the type?
+  * name (string): what is the name of the type?
 Names must consist of letters, numbers, and whitespaces only, with a maximum length of 100 characters.

 **Important Note:** although this action will allow you to set any positive integer for the above parameters, by convention you MUST start at 0 for the first category, rarity, and team, or you may get unexpected behavior when packs are opened.
 Subsequent categories, rarities, and teams should be incremented by 1.
 Thus if you have 5 rarities (say Common, Uncommon, Rare, Epic, and Legendary), you should represent them here as 0 (Common), 1 (Uncommon), 2 (Rare), 3 (Epic), and 4 (Legendary).
 This is so that random NFT generation via percent partition arrays works properly (see "percent chances" sub-section of the [registerPack](#registerpack) action).